 Editor’s Note: Whether information protection between AIoT device and 5G core is mandatory is ffs.

-Editor’s Note: Whether information protection can be done on application layer is ffs.

 5.5 Key Issue #5: Authentication in Ambient IoT service

 5.5.1 Key issue details

 The TR 23.700-13 [4] studies the architecture support of Ambient Internet of Things (AIoT) device, considering the service requirements for ambient power-enabled IoT device.
 In TR 23.700-13 [4], the validation of the AIoT device identity and authentication are explicitly mentioned.